 Recently I heard NPR’s Ayesha Rascoe’s interview with Education Secretary Miguel Cardona about the 2023-24 school year ahead.
-Many of the themes were the typical ones we hear of,
+Many of the themes were the typical ones we hear of, but

 Leer español abajo. 閱讀下面的中文.
 The SF ECE Advocacy Coalition (SF ECE AC) and Childcare Planning & Advisory Council (CPAC) Policy Committee have been organizing around child care and early